 It depends.
 Stirring helps prevent the recrystallization of the sugar in the mixture.
 Though with this recipe, the addition of corn syrup prevents any stray crystals of sugar from proliferating.
 BUT if you're making caramel sauce or a caramel without corn syrup, stirring becomes more important.
 And definitely stir the sugar when you're first melting the butter so nothing burns.
 My advice is to follow the instructions in the recipe.
 Note: I have one reader who has made these caramels numerous times and does not stir constantly.

 How Do You Store Homemade Caramels?

 Keep caramels away from moisture.
 Store in an airtight container at room temperature for up to 3 weeks.
-Freeze caramels in an airtight container for up to 6 months.
+Freeze caramels in an airtight container for 6-12 months.

 Photo circa 2012

 - Caramel Corn Recipe

 - Soft Chewy Cream Caramels

 - Caramel Apple Pie

 This post was originally shared in December 2012.
 Photos and text were updated in 2019.

 - 2 cups sugar